Dog Nail Clipping: Why It Matters, Costs, and When to See a Vet

 • Nails touch the ground when standing

-• Your dog is limping or favouring certain paws
+• Your dog is limping on one leg

 • Nails are curling or growing sideways

-Nail trimming is typically included in a full groom, but standalone nail clipping services cost:
+Nail trimming is usually included in a full groom, but separate nail clipping services cost:

 Additional costs to consider: